eloj/radix-sorting/README.md

 	[...]
 	// .. here the cols array contains the index of the ncols columns we must process.
 ```

+Unlikely to be a win in the common case, but as a potential micro-optimization you could `xor` any
+two keys and ignore histograms for which the combined bits are not all zero.

 Skipping columns has the side-effect of the final sorted result ending up in either the
 original input buffer or the auxiliary buffer, depending on whether you sorted an even